quixio/quix-streams/docs/write.md

 | 3         | motor-off   | Motor has stopped          |
 | 6         | race-event3 | Race has finished          |

-An example of a list of EventData

-The Quix SDK provides several helpers to create and send EventData packets through the stream.
+The Quix SDK provides several helpers to create and send `EventData` packets through the stream.

-The following code would generate the list of EventData shown in the previous example and send it to the stream:
+The following code would generate the list of `EventData` shown in the previous example and send it to the stream: